≡ Menu

 Skills…

-That seem to “transfer” very well to working and playing with children who can tend to be rather rambunctious and crazy at times.
-Which your English Setter is more than happy to match and accommodate when the time is right but also relax and remain calm in the house when running and jumping would be inappropriate.
+That seems to “transfer” very well to working and playing with children who can tend to be rather rowdy and crazy at times.
+Your English Setter is more than happy to match and accommodate when the time is right, but also relax and remain calm in the house when running and jumping would be inappropriate.

-The English Setter also makes a great watchdog which seems to have an “uncanny” ability to discern “good” guys from “bad” guys and be able to quickly settle down once a “stranger” has been properly introduced!
+On that front, the English Setter also makes an excellent watchdog, which seems to have an “uncanny” ability to discern “good” guys from “bad” guys and be able to quickly settle down once a “stranger” has been properly introduced!

 But before you…

-Like all purebred dogs, English Setters are prone to a few diseases that are hereditary.
-The breed is a healthy one but, is still at risk of developing certain disorders.
+Like all purebred dogs, English settlers are prone to a few hereditary diseases.
+The breed is healthy but still at risk of developing certain disorders.

 Disorders such as: